Spring Conference Registration is now OPEN.

 We invite you to explore our website and learn about the history of railways by seeing trains and trolleys restored to their original appearance and the infrastructure that was vital to the success of the railroads and street car operations.
 Learn what it was like to sleep on a Pullman car and eat breakfast in the dining car.
 See how important the mail car was to the distribution of mail across the continent.
 Take a scenic ride on an old narrow gauge railroad or an urban ride on a restored trolley.

-The Association of Tourist Railroads and Railway Museums (ATRRM) fosters the development and operation of these unique preservation efforts through education, research, and the free exchange of information among members.
-Railway museums and tourist railroads are invited to join ATRRM, a dynamic organization dedicated to the success of its members, the protection of railway preservation efforts, and the enjoyment and education of the public
+HeritageRail Alliance (formerly known as ATRRM) fosters the development and operation of these unique preservation efforts through education, research, and the free exchange of information among members.
+Railway museums and tourist railroads are invited to join HeritageRail, a dynamic organization dedicated to the success of its members, the protection of railway preservation efforts, and the enjoyment and education of the public

 Recommended Practices for Railway Museums, as adopted by the Association of Railway Museums in 1997, is a great resource for Railway Museums.
-ATRRM is pleased to make this collection of practices available to everyone.
+We are pleased to make this collection of practices available to everyone.

 Click here to open the pdf file: Recommended Practices for Railway Museums

-An updated edition of Recommended Practices for Railway Museums will be available in the Fall.
-The new edition will cover many topics that were not issues some 25 years ago, including the Internet, social media, child labor and sexual predators.
+An updated edition of Recommended Practices for Railway Museums is in production.
+The new edition will cover many topics that were not issues some 25 years ago, including the Internet, social media and child labor.